Home biogas cheat sheet downloads banner ad.

 For both processes, a digester tank is made use of: a gas-tight, sealed vessel with draw-off points, in which plant and animal material (biomass) is naturally digested by micro-organisms, which then release functional methane.

-Here is the definition which is provided by the US Government Massachusetts website:
+Here is the definition that is provided by the US Government Massachusetts website:

 What is Anaerobic Digestion (AD) and how does it work?